TJ Perenara: 2018

 Perenara was expected to take over as Hurricanes captain for 2018, with Dane Coles ruled out for the season, due to a torn ACL, sustained against France in 2017.
-Perenara remained as vice-captain, however, with the departing flanker Brad Shields named as captain for his last season with the Hurricanes, instead of Perenara or Coles as captain.
+Perenara remained as vice captain, however, with the departing flanker Brad Shields named as captain for his last season with the Hurricanes, instead of Perenara or Coles as captain.

 He struggled with injury early in the year, but still scored six tries during the 2018 Super Rugby season.
-Perenara's most notable contribution to the Hurricanes in 2018 was his Man-of-the-Match performance against the Chiefs in the quarter-final, scoring two tries and performing a try-saving tackle on Chiefs flanker Lachlan Boshier.
+Perenara's most notable contribution to the Hurricanes in 2018 was his Man of the Match performance against the Chiefs in the quarterfinal, scoring two tries and performing a try saving tackle on Chiefs flanker Lachlan Boshier.

 Perenara was again selected for the All Blacks in 2018, but received the first yellow card of his international career during the 2018 Steinlager series, against France.
-His second-half yellow card came in the 63rd minute of the second test, for an offside, during the controversial 26-13 victory, which also saw France's Benjamin Fall red-carded.
+His second half yellow card came in the 63rd minute of the second test, for an offside, during the controversial 26-13 victory, which also saw France's Benjamin Fall red carded.

 After 8 consecutive appearances off the bench, since 2017, Perenara was selected to start for the All Blacks against Argentina, on 8 September 2018, during the 2018 Rugby Championship.
-Perenara had an outstanding 71-minute performance that included two tries and solid defence, bringing his international try tally to 10 tries from 48 tests.
+Perenara had an outstanding 71 minute performance that included two tries and solid defence, bringing his international try tally to 10 tries from 48 tests.
 Perenara was subbed off for All Black debutant and former Hurricanes teammate Te Toiroa Tahuriorangi, with the All Blacks beating Argentina 46-24.
 Perenara was named Man of the Match, although his performance was not perfect, as he missed a tackle on Ramiro Moyano, leading to Argentina scoring the opening try.
 The following week of the Rugby Championship saw Perenara replace Aaron Smith off the bench, in the 49th minute, in a test against South Africa, after a poor performance from Smith.
 Perenara performed far better than Smith, but failed to assist his country manage a victory.
-A mostly one-sided first-half saw New Zealand lose to South Africa, 34-36, in an unexpected loss.
+A mostly one sided first half saw New Zealand lose to South Africa, 34-36, in an unexpected loss.